tedmcn/SoftSysGraphicalGrapes/README.md

 ## Summary

 In these two interactive graphics applications, we show two varieties of procedural graphics generation.
 The infinite maze appears to be endless terrain to the user while taking only finite memory as it regenerates using cellular automata.
-We also show an implementation of creating an appearance of realism through terrain variety parameters in both the appearance and distrubution algorithms used to draw the grass field.
+We also show an implementation of creating an appearance of realism through terrain variety parameters in both the appearance and distribution algorithms used to draw the grass field.

-Conclusion here
+Both of the interactive examples as well as the drawing apis that we have created can be used to better understand procedural graphics generation and create new projects and implementations.

 ## Project Information